DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSwitch/1 Configuration/onText.md

 ---
 ---
 ##### shortDescription
-Text displayed when the widget is in an enabled state.
+Text displayed when the UI component is in an enabled state.

 ---
-[note]The widget may or may not display text depending on the current theme.
+[note]The UI component may or may not display text depending on the current theme.